defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/feedback.md

 ## User Feedback

-By default Docsy puts a "was this page helpful?" feedback widget at the bottom of every documentation page, as shown in Figure 1.
+By default this puts a "was this page helpful?" feedback widget at the bottom of every documentation page, as shown in Figure 1.

 <figure>